What Leadership Skills Will Be Needed in the Future?

 - Return to the present.
 You will gain great insight and develop new skills by immersing yourself in the future.
 Wisdom comes from where you have been in the past.
 But you must return to the present.
 Take what you have learned, says Johansen, and apply it today to make a better future.

-The future holds both danger and opportunity, writes Johansen.
-The question is, Are you listening for the signals and learning the skills that will help you?
+Again, if the future holds both danger and opportunity, the question really is, Are you listening for the signals and learning the future leadership skills you’ll need?